arcaldwell49/Superpower/README.md

 It requires the following input: ANOVA\_design, alpha\_level, p\_adjust,
 nsims, seed, and verbose.

-1.  design\_result: Output from the ANOVA\_design function saved as an object
+1.  `design_result`: Output from the ANOVA\_design function saved as an object
-2.  alpha\_level: Alpha level used to determine statistical significance
+2.  `alpha_level`: Alpha level used to determine statistical significance
-3.  p\_adjust: Correction for multiple comparisons using the [p.adjust](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/p.adjust)
+3.  `p_adjust`: Correction for multiple comparisons using the [p.adjust](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/p.adjust)
     function
-4.  nsims: number of simulations to perform
+4.  `nsims`: number of simulations to perform
-5.  seed: Set seed for reproducible results
+5.  `seed`: Set seed for reproducible results
-6.  verbose: Set to FALSE to not print results (default = TRUE)
+6.  `verbose`: Set to FALSE to not print results (default = TRUE)

 Simulations typically take some time.
 Larger numbers of simulations yield more accurate results, but also take a long time.
 We recommend